IDEX Prep Online class

 A. Students who enroll in this class must already have an interior design education (or equal) and hopefully, some years of experience.
 This is a prep course for the purpose of passing an exam.
 It is not intended as a complete education in building codes or interior design.

-C. Students are highly encouraged to first register for the 1-day free IDEX Prep demo class to determine if the lessons, quizzes and handout materials are accessible from and compatible with their computer equipment and web browser.
+B. Students are encouraged to first register for our 1-day free demo class to determine if the lessons, quizzes and handout materials are accessible from and compatible with their computer equipment and web browser.
 Register for the free trial class at www.idexprep.com/classes/signup.php

 8. The primary references that were used to create this class are the very same references that were used to write the IDEX California exam: